Materials-Consortia/optimade-python-tools/docs/getting_started/client.md

 {
   // The endpoint that was queried
   "structures": {
-    // The filter applied to that endpointk
+    // The filter applied to that endpoint
     "nsites = 1": {
       // The base URL of the OPTIMADE API "https://optimade.fly.dev": {